Ygirma1/CompareKarma/README.md

 ### Version 0.4.0

 #### New Features
-* Business users can now update their bootcamps information
+* Business users can now update their bootcamp's information
 * Business users can now delete their bootcamps
+* Business users can now toggle the password visibility when creating their account
+* Business users can now create bootcamps through a modal pop-up

 #### Bug Fixes
 *  Fixed a bug where upon registering, the post button did not show
+*  Fixed a bug where bootcamp posts duplicate when searching
+*  Fixed a bug where first option of dropdowns are permanently highlighted

 #### Known Issues
 * Length of bootcamp card is sized incorrectly depending on text length
+* User must manually refresh the page when creating a post through the modal
 ### Version 0.3.0

 #### New Features